tomwhite/disq-original/README.md

 read successfully.
 (Version 1.4 of samtools, and 1.3 of bcftools were used.
 The latter was needed to avoid [this bug](https://github.com/samtools/bcftools/issues/420).)

+## Implementation notes for developers

+The library requires Java 8 or later.
+The surface area of the API has deliberately been kept small by exposing only a few public classes in the top-level `squark` package, and putting all the private implementation classes in `impl` packages.
+Users should not access anything in `impl`.
+While it is not possible to enforce this, anything in `impl` is not subject to version control rules (i.e. it could be removed in any release).

+The naming of classes in the public API reflects the fact that they work with htsjdk and Spark RDDs: e.g. `HtsjdkReadsRddStorage`.
+In the future it will be possible to have alternative models that are not htsjdk (or are a different version), or that use Spark datasets.

+As a general rule, any code that does not have a Spark or Hadoop dependency, or does not have a "distributed" flavor belongs in htsjdk.
+This rule may be broken during a transition period while the code is being moved to htsjdk.